A-IND/AINDD/README.md

 # Introduction

 AINDD is a solution to Approximate Inclusion Dependency discovery.
-Given several tables of relational schema, AINDD efficiently find all AINDs for specific violation threshold.
+Given several tables, AINDD efficiently find all AINDs for specific violation threshold.